 • The yogi said on the land, because the sea is part of the land.

-My answer- In The swords of those who are uncivilised and don’t have morals.
+My answer- In The Swords of those who are uncivilized and don’t have morals.7- How can anyone be a god?

 • The yogi said by doing something a human can not achieve.